What is Gocovri?

-Gocovri extended release capsules are used to treat dyskinesia (sudden uncontrolled movements) in people with Parkinson's disease who are treated with levodopa or levodopa plus other medicines that increase the effects of dopamine in the brain.
+Gocovri is used to treat dyskinesia (sudden uncontrolled movements) in people with Parkinson's disease who are treated with levodopa or levodopa plus other medicines that increase the effects of dopamine in the brain.

 Gocovri may also be used for purposes not listed in this medication guide.

 You should not use Gocovri if you received a nasal flu vaccine in the past 14 days.

 Do not receive a nasal flu vaccine while taking Gocovri, and for at least 48 hours after your last dose.

 Before taking this medicine